SUSE Technical Support Handbook

 **Local 12x5 Support Center hours are as follows: Americas 8 a.m.–8 p.m.
 ET, APAC 7 a.m.–7 p.m. from your local country, EMEA 8 a.m.–8 p.m.
 CET, LATAM 8 a.m.–5 p.m.
 UTC-3 (Argentina time zone)

 ***The target response time applies to the period when support is available.
 For example, a Standard subscription Severity 1 incident logged at 6 p.m. will have a target response time of before 10 a.m. the following business day.
-For follow up communications there are no SLA response times but of course, we endear to answer all queries in a reasonable time frame.
+For follow-up communications, there are no SLA response times, but of course we endeavor to answer all queries in a reasonable time-frame.

 Hours of Coverage and Response Time Targets for Premium Support Engineers

 If you have a Premium Support Engineer (ASE, PSE, or DSE) or Advantage Incidents, you may contact the engineer by telephone for any level of severity, not just Severity 1 issues.
-You may also use Customer Center to open an incident with your engineer via chat or email for any severity except Severity 1.
+You may also use the Customer Center to open an incident with your engineer via chat or email for any severity except Severity 1.